cenwadike/stylus-dorg-task/README.md

 The project implements a fixed-cost token sales contract.

-- User can create new market.
+- User can create a new market.
-- Market stores the base token, quote token and exchange rate.
+- Market stores the base token, quote token, and exchange rate.
 - User can swap base token for quote token.
 - User can swap quote token for base token.